School Science Lessons

 Students may NOT wear sandals in the laboratory.

-Supervision of students must be continuous and vigilant so that unauthorized or inappropriate behaviour does not lead to accidents resulting in physical injury, fires or other dangers.
+Supervision of students must be continuous so that unauthorized or inappropriate behaviour does not lead to accidents resulting in physical injury or fires

 Teachers must choose a set of laboratory rules to be prominently displayed and with copies given to students.